 Fuji XF 56mm F/1.2 vs. XF 56mm F/1.2 APD (apodization filter), a comparison between Fuji’s 85mm equivalents.

-The release of the FUJINON XF 56mm f/1.2 APD marked what the first truly exotic lens release from Fuji for their interchangeable X-Series cameras.
-It is niche in everything from it’s intended use to how it is marketed to it’s price point.
+The FUJINON XF 56mm F/1.2 APD is the first truly “exotic” lens release from Fuji for their interchangeable X-Series cameras.
+It’s niche in everything from the intended use to how it’s marketed to its price point.

 This ad and tracker-free site is made possible by the support its readers.
 If you enjoy the content, you can help for free by using the links below.
 Thanks!